serenityzn/terraform-provider-redshift/README.md

-# Terraform Provider for AWS Redshift (Fork with Serverless Support).
+# Terraform Provider for AWS Redshift (Fork with Serverless Support)

 > [!NOTE]
 > This is a forked version of the original [brainly/terraform-provider-redshift](https://github.com/brainly/terraform-provider-redshift) repository.